federico-serron/federico-serron/README.md

 ### ☕ Let's Collaborate

-If you're building something cool or need a dev who can take your idea from **Figma to production**, let's talk!
+If you're building something cool or need a dev who can take your idea ** to production**, let's talk!
 I’m always open to collaborate, brainstorm or work on fun side projects.

 ---